 Not the case with a smart card.
 What happens with those is a challenge is sent out be the machine and the smart card computes a response.
 It's public key crypto.
 So the bank gives or withholds authorization off of the correctness of the response to the challenge.
 So finding the correct answer to a given challenge is worthless, since they are always different.
 You can't copy the data off the card, they don't allow that.

-In Japan where thre use of these type of contactless smart cards is wide spread and , which used this technology for fare collection.
-The bigest problem I had and still have with the system here is that you load up your card with virtual money.
+LECIP JP In Japan where the use of these type of contactless smart cards is wide spread and , which used this technology for fare collection.
+The main problem with the system is that you load up your card with virtual money.
 So in essence you pay before you play.
 The main supplier of the actual chip is sony sony felica and other good examples of the technology are Suica - Eurotechnology , Edy and others Smart Card Reader combines contact/contactless technology.